aframevr/aframe/docs/components/obj-model.md

 <a-entity obj-model="obj: url(/path/to/tree.obj); mtl: url(/path/to/tree.mtl)"></a-entity>
 ```

+## Troubleshooting

+If you don't see your model, try scaling it down.
+OBJ models generally have extremely large scales in comparison to A-Frame's scale.

 ## Additional Resources

 We can find and download models on the web to drop into our scenes: